DmitrySerg/data-wondering/dark-forest-game-theory/dark-forest-game-theory.md

 > “Staying alive is not enough to guarantee survival.
 Development is the best way to ensure survival.”
 > ― Liu Cixin, The Dark Forest

+> "Since, in the long run, every planetary society will be endangered by impacts from space, every surviving civilization is obliged to become spacefaring — not because of exploratory or romantic zeal, but for the most practical reason imaginable: staying alive."
+> ― Carl Sagan, Pale Blue Dot

 # Criticism of Dark Forest theory